Catalog > NOAA HRRR > NOAA HRRR analysis

 units dimensions

-categorical_freezing_rain_surface 0=no; 1=yes time × y × x
+categorical_freezing_rain_surface 1 time × y × x

-categorical_ice_pellets_surface 0=no; 1=yes time × y × x
+categorical_ice_pellets_surface 1 time × y × x

-categorical_rain_surface 0=no; 1=yes time × y × x
+categorical_rain_surface 1 time × y × x

-categorical_snow_surface 0=no; 1=yes time × y × x
+categorical_snow_surface 1 time × y × x

 composite_reflectivity dBZ time × y × x

-downward_long_wave_radiation_flux_surface W/(m^2) time × y × x
+downward_long_wave_radiation_flux_surface W m-2 time × y × x

-downward_short_wave_radiation_flux_surface W/(m^2) time × y × x
+downward_short_wave_radiation_flux_surface W m-2 time × y × x

-geopotential_height_cloud_ceiling gpm time × y × x
+geopotential_height_cloud_ceiling m time × y × x

-latitude degrees_north y × x
+latitude degree_north y × x

-longitude degrees_east y × x
+longitude degree_east y × x

-percent_frozen_precipitation_surface % time × y × x
+percent_frozen_precipitation_surface percent time × y × x

-precipitable_water_atmosphere kg/(m^2) time × y × x
+precipitable_water_atmosphere kg m-2 time × y × x

-precipitation_surface mm/s time × y × x
+precipitation_surface kg m-2 s-1 time × y × x

 pressure_reduced_to_mean_sea_level Pa time × y × x